odoo/documentation/point_of_sale/advanced/reprint.rst

 Reprint Receipts
 ================

-Use the *Reprint receipt* feature if you may have to reprint a ticket.
+Use the *Reprint receipt* feature if you have the need to reprint a ticket.

 Configuration
 =============